Ashwin-Iyer31/Banking-Software-IP/README.md

 Login -><br>
 1. At the begining there are no login accounts created, sign up only allowed for bank account holders.<br>
-2. Sign Up -> Enter Account NUmber and Name to create login ID and Password.<br>
+2. Sign Up -> Enter Account Number and Name to create login ID and Password both of your choice.<br>
 3. Login -> Enter Login ID and password (Not account number or name) if present, else Sign Up, else go to Bank for Account Creation.<br>
   3.1.
 Transact -> Simple Transation between Two accounts.
 (Uses Actual Java Transactions).<br>
   3.2.
 Review Account Details -> Shows your Information.<br>